samtechie/minimal-personal-site/_posts/2020-02-14-concurrent-isolated-processes.md

 tags: Software
 finished: true
 ---
-This is the first post in our series about understanding Elixir/OTP.
-You can check out the [introduction]({% post_url 2019-10-21-understanding-elixir-otp %}) which also contains links to all posts in this series.
+*This is the first post in our series about understanding Elixir/OTP.
+You can check out the [introduction]({% post_url 2019-10-21-understanding-elixir-otp %}).*

 Elixir is highly scalable and fault tolerant because it leverages BEAM(Erlang Virtual Machine) concurrency.
 To appreciate the Erlang advantage, you must understand how Erlang's basic unit of concurrency, the process, handles multiple operations in an efficient way.